- Architecture Insights

 Long answer: It's just amazing to see people become the best they are.
 And if you can facilitate that, in your organization, it's just amazing.
 When people find a place where they're respected and supported and diversity is welcome, then they can flourish.

-If you can facilitate your team to also understand that goal and commit to the goal, and they flourish as people, designers, then that's a really successful culture, and that's how we build on it.
+If you can facilitate your team to also understand that goal and commit to the goal, and they flourish as people, and designers, then that's a really successful culture, and that's how we build on it.